 A powertrain is defined by most manufacturers to be the engine and power transfer equipment that enables the wheels to propel the vehicle.
 Included in that long list are systems like the transmission, transfer case, and differentials.
-A powertrain warranty is a contract to pay for unexpected repairs to this group of important systems if something goes wrong within a certain time and mileage window.

 If you’d like more information on what a powertrain is, check out Popular Mechanic’s overview.